 Interest we charge is based on the Average Daily Balance of your account, which is the total of your outstanding balances every day, divided by the number of days that month.
 So the sooner you make a payment to your account, the less interest there is to pay.

-Use our free Repayment Calculator to see how much interest you could save by paying a little bit more each month - and how you could pay off your balance years sooner.
+The longer you take to pay off your balance, the more interest you’ll end up paying.
+Use our free Repayment Calculator to see how much interest you could save by paying a little bit more each month – and how you could pay off your balance years sooner.

 If you’re currently paying interest on credit card balances, you could save money by transferring them to one of our interest-free balance transfer cards.
 Even with a transfer fee to pay, this may work out cheaper in the long run.